-An analysis of the source yield test results by a California professional geologist or a Certified Engineering Geologist shall accompany the source yield report.
+An analysis of the source yield test results.
+Accompanying the source yield report must be an analysis by a California professional registered geologist or a Certified Engineering Geologist shall accompany the source yield report certified engineering geologist of the source yield test results.
 This analysis shall incorporate a geohydrologic evaluation of the underground water formation or basin and a certification that water resources are available in sufficient quantity and on a long-term basis to adequately supply the proposed system and meet the minimum requirements of this chapter;

-- (4) Chemical analysis of each domestic water source performed by a state-approved laboratory within three years of the date of application, indicating the level of all constituents included in the current California Drinking Water Standards 22 CCR Sections 64431 through 64432.8 and Sections 64449 through 64449.5.
-Accompanying these analyses shall be written verification that the water sample was collected, preserved and transported by an approved sampler as set forth in section 34B-19 of this chapter, and in accordance with approved sampling and analytical methods; - (5) A legible signed copy of the well driller's log for each proposed domestic water source; - (6) Identification of all persons or properties having, or proposed to have, an interest in the domestic water system.
-Such identification shall include the name of the property owner, property address, and assessor's parcel number for all properties intended to be served by the domestic water system; - (7) Copies of the recorded grant deed or other equivalent ownership documentation for each parcel to be served; - (8) Documentation establishing the legal right of each property owner participating in the proposed water system to obtain water in quantities sufficient to meet the minimum source yield requirements established by this chapter.
-This documentation shall be submitted in the form of recorded deed(s) or recorded legal agreement(s); - (9) Documentation indicating that all the properties to be served by the proposed Multiple-Parcel Water System possess legal easements, rights and obligations for purposes of access to and operation and maintenance of the water source, pumping and pressurization, treatment and treatment discharge facilities, and storage and distribution components.
-Legal easements shall be recorded and described either by metes and bounds prepared by a licensed surveyor or depicted on a recorded parcel or tract map or final map ready for recordation;
+- (4) Chemical analysis Complete chemical analyses of each domestic water source performed by a state-approved laboratory within three years of from the date of application, indicating the level of all constituents included in the current California Drinking Water Standards 22 CCR Sections 64431 through 64432.8 and Sections 64449 through 64449.5.
+Accompanying these the analyses shall be written verification that the water sample was collected, preserved and transported by an approved sampler as set forth in section 34B-19 21 of this chapter, and in accordance with approved sampling and analytical methods; - (5) A legible signed copy of the well driller's log for each proposed domestic water source; - (6) Identification of all other persons or properties having, or proposed to have, an interest in the domestic water system.
+Such identification shall include the name of the property owner, property address, and assessor's parcel number for ef all properties intended to be served by the domestic water system;

-(10) All legal documentation that addresses rights, easements and obligations related to the domestic water system shall specify that such rights, easements and obligations run with the land and shall be conveyed with the property upon transference of ownership.
+- (7) Copies of the recorded grant deed or other equivalent ownership documentation for each parcel to be served: - (8) Documentation establishing the legal right of each property owner participating in the proposed water system to obtain water in quantities sufficient to meet the minimum source yield requirements established by this chapter.
+This documentation shall be submitted in the form of recorded deeds(s) or recorded legal agreements(s); - (9) Documentation indicating that all the properties to be served by the proposed Multiple-Parcel Water system multiple-parcel domestic water system possess legal easements, rights and obligations for purposes of access to and operation and maintenance of the water source, pumping and pressurization, treatment and treatment discharge facilities, and storage and distribution components.
+Legal easements shall be recorded and described either by metes and bounds which have been prepared by a licensed surveyor or depicted on a recorded parcel or tract map or and recorded or are shown on the final map ready for recordation; - (10) All legal documentation that addresses rights, easements and obligations related to the domestic water system shall specify that such rights, easements and obligations.
+It shall be specified in all the aforementioned documentation of this section, subsections (b)(8) and (9), that all rights, easements and obligations shall run with the land and shall be conveyed with the property upon transference transferal of ownership.

 Sec.
-34B-6. - Permit procedure for State Small Water Systems.
+34B-67. - Permit procedure for state small water systems.